About Herzog Enclave

 The newest frontier is running AI privately, and it’s crowded with people promising transformation who have never deployed anything.

-The breadth is the reassurance
+The breadth is the offer; the depth is the reassurance

 Along the way I’ve done most of what surrounds all of this: server and network administration across UNIX and Windows, physical security and surveillance systems, application development, inside- and outside-plant infrastructure.